francireiff/TEAM/README.md

 # TEAM Epidemic Simulator

 A Python-based epidemic simulator that integrates **biological mechanisms** and **individual behavior** to model the spread of infectious diseases.
-This work is part of the Master’s Thesis:

 ## 🧠 Model Summary